yulrizka/yulrizka.github.com/content/en/stubbing-time-dot-now-in-golang.md

 Advantages:

-- This method allow you to have more control over how and when the time is generated.
+- This method allows you to have more control over how and when the time is generated.
-  For example the time is generated inside the `CheckEndOfMonth` not at the _caller_
+  For example the time is generated inside the `CheckEndOfMonth` not at the _caller_.
 - Allows the mock function to use closure inside the function

 Disadvantages:

-- Caller need to pass function
+- Caller needs to pass function

 ## Abstract the time generator as an interface
 ```go